garethltm/obsibrain/sc900/Prompt.md

 ### Other prompting tips
 1. Be specific, clear, and concise as much as you can about what you want to achieve.
 You can always start simply with your first [[prompt]], but as you get more familiar with Copilot, include more details following the elements of an effective prompt.
 	> #Example
-    - Basic prompt: Pearl Sleet actor
+	> 	Basic prompt: Pearl Sleet actor
-    - Better prompt: Can you give me information about Pearl Sleet activity, including a list of known indicators of compromise and tools, tactics, and procedures (TTPs)?
+	> 	Better prompt: Can you give me information about Pearl Sleet activity, including a list of known indicators of compromise and tools, tactics, and procedures (TTPs)?

-3. Iterate.
+2. Iterate.
 Subsequent prompts are typically needed to further clarify what you need or to try other versions of a prompt to get closer to what you're looking for.
 Like all LLM-based systems, Copilot can respond to the same prompt in slightly different ways.
-    > #Example
-- Provide necessary context to narrow down where Copilot looks for data.
+    3.Provide necessary context to narrow down where Copilot looks for data.
-    - Basic prompt: Summarize incident 15134.
+    > 		Basic prompt: Summarize incident 15134.
-    - Better prompt: Summarize incident 15134 in Microsoft Defender XDR into a paragraph that I can submit to my manager and create a list of entities involved.
+    > 		Better prompt: Summarize incident 15134 in Microsoft Defender XDR into a paragraph that I can submit to my manager and create a list of entities involved.
 - Give positive instructions instead of "what not to do."
 Copilot is geared toward action, so telling it what you want it to do for exceptions is more productive.

     - Basic prompt: Give me a list of unmanaged devices in my network.